celestiaorg/docs/nodes/bridge-node.md

 [list on the Arabica devnet page](./arabica-devnet.md#rpc-endpoints), start your node.

-Connecting to a public core endpoint with `--core.ip string` provides the light node with access to state queries (reading balances, submitting transactions, and other state-related queries).
+Connecting to a core endpoint with `--core.ip string` provides the light node with access to state queries (reading balances, submitting transactions, and other state-related queries).